matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 * Digital Ocean: [Droplet Console](https://docs.digitalocean.com/products/droplets/how-to/connect-with-console/)
 * Linode: [LISH Console](https://www.linode.com/docs/products/compute/compute-instances/guides/lish/)
 * Vultr: [Web Console](https://www.vultr.com/docs/vultr-web-console-faq/)
+* Tiktalik: **noVNC** management console is unavailable at this time

 ## Remote access via SSH

-You should see an "Public IPv4 address" entry for your server, this is its unique Internet IP address, and is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.
+You should see a "Public IPv4 address" (or similar) entry for your server in account's control panel, this is its unique Internet IP address, and it is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.

 * **Digital Ocean**: Click on *Networking tab > Public Network > Public IPv4 Address*
 * **Linode**: Click on *Network tab > IP Addresses > IPv4 - Public*
 * **Vultr**: Click on *Settings tab > Public Network > Address*
+* **Tiktalik**: Click on *Instances* (the public IPv4 address should be visible next to server's DNS address)

-If you are using windows download Putty and [follow the instructions to connect](https://blog.livialima.net/putty-basics).
+If you are using Windows, download Putty and [follow the instructions to connect](https://blog.livialima.net/putty-basics).
+Alternatively, in newer Windows versions (10/11), use the built-in SSH client via the CLI (e.g. cmd.exe), as described below.

 If you are on Linux or MacOS, open a terminal and run the command: